-(a) Not later than 60 days prior to requesting the first TCO or PCO, as applicable, for the Proposed Development, Declarant shall give notice to DPR and the Chair specifying the date upon which Declarant expects to request such TCO or PCO, and requesting that DPR confirm, through consultation with Friends of the High Line, whether the vegetation in that portion of the High Line Park within the boundary identified in Exhibit "G" attached hereto (the "Shadow Study Area") has already been replaced with shade tolerant plantings (the "Plantings Confirmation Request").
+(a) Project Completion After or Concurrent with Project Site A. If both the Proposed Development and Project Site A are concurrently seeking TCOs or PCOs, then not later than 60 days prior to requesting the first TCO or PCO, as applicable, for the Proposed Development, Declarant shall give notice to DPR and the Chair specifying the date upon which Declarant expects to request such TCO or PCO, and requesting that DPR confirm, through consultation with Friends of the High Line, whether the vegetation in that portion of the High Line Park within the boundary identified in Exhibit "G" attached hereto (the "Shadow Study Area") has already been replaced with shade tolerant plantings (the "Plantings Confirmation Request").
+If the Plantings Confirmation Request was previously made prior to issuance of TCOs or PCOs for Project Site A, then no additional Plantings Confirmation Request shall be required prior to issuance of TCOs or PCOs for the Proposed Development.

-- (i) In the event that DPR confirms or has previously confirmed within 60 days of the Plantings Confirmation Request that the vegetation in the Shadow Study Area has not already been replaced with more shade-tolerant species, then Declarant shall, prior to accepting a TCO or PCO make a payment in the amount of \$83,333.00 (the "Shadow Mitigation Payment") to an account designated by Friends of the Highline, Inc. ("FHL"), so long as FHL has a current agreement with the Commissioner of Parks and Recreation for the maintenance and operation of the Highline Park, and if not, then to an account designated by DPR to be used solely for the purpose of funding the replacement of vegetation within the Shadow Study Area with shade-tolerant plantings. - (ii) In the event that DPR determines within 60 days of the Plantings Confirmation Request that vegetation in the Shadow Study Area has already been replaced with more shade-tolerant species, or has not responded to the Plantings Confirmation Request, then Declarant shall have no obligation to make the Shadow Mitigation Payment.
+- (i) In the event that DPR confirms or has previously confirmed within 60 days of the Plantings Confirmation Shadow Assessment Request that the vegetation in the Shadow Study Area has not already been replaced with more shade-tolerant species, then Declarant shall, prior to accepting a TCO or PCO make a payment in the amount of \$41,667 (the "Shadow Mitigation Payment") to an account designated by Friends of the Highline, Inc. ("FHL"), so long as FHL has a current agreement with the Commissioner of Parks and Recreation for the maintenance and operation of the Highline Park, and if not then to an account designated by DPR, to be used solely for the purpose of funding the replacement of vegetation within the Shadow Study Area with shade-tolerant plantings. - (ii) In the event that DPR determines within 60 days of the Plantings Confirmation Request that vegetation in the Shadow Study Area has already been replaced with more shade-tolerant species, or has not responded to the Plantings Confirmation Request, then Declarant shall have no obligation to make a Shadow Mitigation Payment.